arYonefO/hunter/README.md

   - http://1amsf.com/mobile/about-mobile/

 ### Leaflet version
-  -Create separate page for leaflet version
+  -Create separate page for leaflet version **Done -Implement location detection
-  -Implement location detection
+  -Implement display of data **Done
-  -Implement display of data
+  -onClick event (look into marker behaviour and see what can be done there) -Heatmap for overall layer